mi2bprob382/paulinarizzo.com/_posts/2025-03-10-pottery-classes-oaxaca.md

 Includes:
 * 1.5 kg of natural clay
 * 2 hour class
-* Low-temperature firing for the pottery you create in the class
+* Low-temperature firing for the pottery you create in the class (without glaze)

 **Monthly fee: MX$1200**
 {: .text-center}
 Includes:
 * 1.5 kg of natural clay each class
 * Four 2-hour classes
-* Low-temperature firing for the pottery you create in the class
+* Low-temperature firing for the pottery you create in the class (without glaze)

 **Private Classes**
 {: .text-center}